mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Centralization is Sometimes Beneficial {#necessary}

-Even though the Internet community might have a goal of avoiding centralization, this is not always possible; in some cases, centralization is even desirable.
+Even though the Internet community might have a goal of stopping centralization, doing so is not always possible; in some cases, centralization is even desirable.
 Some protocols and applications have goals that require centralization, because they rely on it to deliver a particular benefit.

 Often, this is due to technical necessity.
 For example, a single, globally coordinated “source of truth” is by nature centralized -- such as in the root zone of the Domain Name System (DNS), which allows human-friendly naming to be converted into network addresses in a globally consistent fashion.